The By-Band-Sleeve study is in follow up and is no longer recruiting new participants

 Study Status

-In late September 2019 the By Band Sleeve study completed recruitment.
+In late September 2019 the By Band Sleeve study completed recruitment and entered the follow up phase during which data on patients was collected through visits to their recruiting hospitals and via online or postal questionnaires.
 The study reached its target of 1341 patients consented and randomised.
-The study has since been in a follow up phase during which data on patients will continue to be collected through visits to their recruiting hospitals and via online or postal questionnaires.
-To find out more about follow up visit here
+The follow up phase ended in September 2022 and the results are currently being analysed.
+To find out more about the follow up phase visit here

 Covid Update – September 2020